Melton Town F.C.: History

 In 2021 Melton were promoted to the Premier Division North based on their results in the abandoned 2019–20 and 2020–21 seasons.
+They finished fourth in the Premier Division North in 2023–24, qualifying for the promotion play-offs, in which they lost 1–0 to Loughborough Students in the semi-finals.

 Ground

 In 2013 the club moved to nearby Asfordby.
 They returned to Melton Mowbray in April 2016 when the club moved to the Melton Sports Village.
 The new ground included a 135-seat stand.
 In autumn 2021 an artificial pitch was installed.